dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/csv.md

 ---
-title: csv
+title: CSV
-description: The csv file format
+description: The CSV file format
 keywords: [csv, file formats]
 ---
 import SetTheFormat from './_set_the_format.mdx';

 # CSV file format

-**csv** is the most basic file format to store tabular data, where all the values are strings and are separated by a delimiter (typically comma).
+**CSV** is the most basic file format to store tabular data, where all the values are strings and are separated by a delimiter (typically comma).

-`dlt` uses it for specific use cases - mostly for the performance and compatibility reasons.
+dlt uses it for specific use cases - mostly for the performance and compatibility reasons.

 Internally we use two implementations:
 - **pyarrow** csv writer - very fast, multithreaded writer for the [arrow tables](../verified-sources/arrow-pandas.md)